Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/multiple-property-source/README.md

 ## Verify This Sample

-Start the application, you will see a log like this:
+Start the application, you will see logs like this:
 ```text
 secretNameInKeyVault1: secret-value-1
 secretNameInKeyVault2: secret-name-in-key-vault-2-value-2